devanshudev7/Open-Source-FPGA-Project-2-1-MUX-on-Shrike-Lite/README.md

 Pull-up Configuration: Includes our hardware fix for erratic select line behavior.

 We modified the pin constraints away from a High-Z (High Impedance) state to utilize an internal pull-up, preventing the input from picking up environmental noise.

+📄 Note: For full project details, hardware configurations, and screenshots, please refer to the attached shrike_mux_.pdf file.